CraftAcademyLabs/ca_course/slow_food_online/testing-ionic-applications.md

 This command `npm run e2e` both updates and runs our acceptance tests.

-Now our file should look like this.
+Now our file should look like this (the dependencies are excluded for better readability).

 !FILENAME package.json